mgmediaweb/aspiration/README.md

 To interact with the Github GraphQL API you'll need to have
 * a [Github API key](https://docs.github.com/en/free-pro-team@latest/graphql/guides/forming-calls-with-graphql#authenticating-with-graphql)
+git.
-git* You'll want to make use of the key in the .env file within your application You may use whatever React framework or library you find useful.
+* You'll want to make use of the key in the .env file within your application.

+You may use whatever React framework or library you find useful.
 URL routing is optional.

 ## Evaluation: